ilri/adgg-elk-observability-docker/README.md

 # ELK Stack Monitoring Project

 This project is a Dockerized ELK (Elasticsearch, Logstash, and Kibana) stack for centralized logging, monitoring, and visualization of data.
-The stack is easy to set up, scalable, and supports various use cases such as log analysis, application monitoring, and system performance tracking.

 ---